-When your child is absent from school, please let your child's teacher know as soon as you can.
-In addition, a written note from the parent is required within 2 days of the student's return to school.
+When your child is absent from school, please let your child's teacher know as soon as you can because a written note from the parent is required within 2 days of the student's return to school.
 The note should include: the student's first and last name, the date(s) missed, the reason(s) for the absence(s), parent/guardian signature, and work and home phone numbers for verification.
 According to Wake County School Board Policy, the absence must be for one of the following reasons:

 - 1. Illness or injury

 - 2. Quarantine of the child by the State Board of Health

 - 3. Death of an immediate family member

 - 4. Medical or dental appointments

 - 5. Court proceeding (if the student is a party to the action or under subpoena as a witness)

 - 6. Religious observance

 - 7. Educational opportunity with prior approval by the principal (Parents should request approval at least 5 days in advance by completing Form 1710, which is available in the school office.)
-In addition, students can complete an "Educational Excuse Project" in which students will document their educational opportunity to show connections with the curriculum standards.
-If completed, students can earn "excused" days.
-For more details, contact the data manager.

 All other absences will be considered unexcused.
-Students who are frequently absent will be referred to the school social worker and/or school nurse if necessary to help with problems that interfere with children's attendance.
+Students who are frequently absent will be referred to the school social worker and/or school nurse in order to help with problems that interfere with children's attendance.

-Family trips will be considered unexcused absences.
-Students will be given the opportunity to make up work missed due to the absences.
+Family trips/work trips will be considered unexcused absences and are not considered educational opportunities.
+Therefore, these trips should not be submitted as a request for Educational Leave.
+Students will be given the opportunity to make up work missed due to absences.
+Work will not be provided prior to absence.
 For more information, please review the Board of Education policy on attendance in the Wake County Public Schools Handbook.